 The books in the following series provide reading practice for this phase.

-The books in the A Series 11-16 and the B Series 11-16 introduce the high-frequency words 'to, go, we, you, are, said, play, out, down, for'.
+The books in the A Series 11-16 and the B Series 11-16 introduce the high-frequency words 'to, go, we, you, are, said, play, away, out, down, for, have, little'.
 This means that the vowel digraphs 'ay, ou, ow, or' are used specifically in those words and no others.

-The books in Tom and Bella Series 3 use the vowel graphemes 'ay, ow, ee, oo' in the words 'may, pay, say, play, away, see, cheek, teeth, look, pool,' and the high-frequency words 'he, she, they, her, all, come, be, out, for, water, have, very'.
+The books in Tom and Bella Series 3 use the vowel graphemes 'ay, ow, ee, er, oo, or, ea, ou' in the words 'may, pay, say, play, away, see, cheek, teeth, please, look, pool,' and the high-frequency words 'he, she, they, her, all, come, be, out, for, water, have, very'.

 WA05: Writing Activities for books A5-10 and B5-10.
 This 48-paged photocopiable book has activities for words containing the letters 'j, k, v, w, y, z, ck', the high-frequency words 'I, me, my, oh, no, the' and the verbs 'see' and 'look' in sentences.